 Impressive results: Schema therapy for complex issues

 The ‘Schemas’ that we aim to change refers to those self-defeating core themes that we keep repeating throughout our lives.
-These deep-rooted patterns are associated with not only thoughts, but also feelings and even physical sensations.
+These deep-rooted patterns are associated with not only thoughts but also feelings and even physical sensations.
 Some examples of schema beliefs are: "I'm unlovable," "I'm a failure," "People don't care about me," "I'm not important," "Something bad is going to happen," "People will leave me," "I will never get my needs met," "I will never be good enough”.

 Schemas are developed when childhood needs are not met.
-One metaphor I like to use to is that they are like old shoes that no longer fit - because they tend to begin early in life, schemas become familiar and comfortable, even though they are ultimately not good for us.
-Because they are so powerful, we may even distort our view of events in current lives in order to keep these schemas going.
+One metaphor I like to use is that they are like old shoes that no longer fit - because they tend to begin early in life, schemas become familiar and comfortable, even though they are ultimately not good for us.
+Because they are so powerful, we may even distort our view of events in our current lives in order to keep these schemas going.

 You may find Schema therapy helpful if any of the following apply to you: